 2. Online Shop & Plan Ahead: Still struggling with crowds?
 Online shopping is your best friend for holiday gifts.
 Each year, it gets easier and quicker to check off an entire Christmas list with nothing more than a computer, smartphone, or tablet.
 Still need a trip to the mall?
 Bring earplugs to help drown out any potentially overwhelming noise.

 3. Earplugs: If noise is expected to be abundant or overwhelming, don’t be afraid to show up to the party with a pair of earbuds/earplugs.
 Earplugs especially can be found in small sizes and skin tones to make them unnoticeable.
-They will keep out the noise at a minimal level and help keep from getting overwhelmed without having to leave or skip the event entirely.
+They will keep the noise at a minimal level and help you keep from getting overwhelmed without having to leave or skip the event entirely.

 5. Ask About Fireworks: While this one mainly applies to New Year’s Eve, everyone celebrates their holidays in their own special ways.
 As awareness grows for Post-Traumatic Stress, it’s becoming more widely known that fireworks can trigger flashbacks of the event that is causing a person’s PTS.
 In this case, earplugs may not suffice to block out the noise, so it’s always good to ask about the nature of a gathering’s festivities.

 The most important thing to remember during the holidays is that you are not alone if you are fighting The War Within.
 The Intrepid Spirit Centers we construct are specially designed to address and treat the Invisible Wounds of War in our service members.
-Each of the seven centers we’ve constructed treat thousands of service members each year, helping them to address and heal from TBI & PTS.
+Each of the seven centers we’ve constructed treats thousands of service members each year, helping them to address and heal from TBI & PTS.
 Learn more about our Intrepid Spirit Centers.